mvono/mvono.github.io/_pages/cv.md

 </i>

 ## Community involvement
+* Reviewer for ICASSP, ICML, MLSP and NeurIPS conferences
-* Reviewer for ICASSP, MLSP, Digital Signal Processing, and Journal of Machine Learning Research
+* Reviewer for Digital Signal Processing and Journal of Machine Learning Research

 ## Press release
 * [Machine learning: a breakthrough in the study of stellar nurseries](https://www.cnrs.fr/en/machine-learning-breakthrough-study-stellar-nurseries)